splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

    Requirements <dotnet-requirements>
    Instrument a .NET application <instrumentation/instrument-dotnet-application>
    Configure the .NET instrumentation <configuration/advanced-dotnet-configuration>
+   Metrics and attributes <configuration/dotnet-metrics-attributes>
    Manual instrumentation <instrumentation/manual-dotnet-instrumentation>
    Troubleshoot the .NET instrumentation <troubleshooting/common-dotnet-troubleshooting>
    Migrate from SignalFx Instrumentation for .NET <troubleshooting/migrate-signalfx-dotnet-to-dotnet-otel>

 The Splunk Distribution of OpenTelemetry .NET provides automatic instrumentation for popular .NET libraries and frameworks to collect and send telemetry to Splunk Observability Cloud.

-.. caution:: This distribution is currently in beta.
+.. caution:: This is a beta distribution.
+Use it for evaluation purposes only.
 Don't use it in production environments.
-Some features might not be supported or might have constrained capabilities.
-Support is provided on a best-effort basis.
+Some features might have restrictions, limited stability, or might change in next versions.
+Limited support is provided on best-effort basis.

 .. raw:: html